A Community Farm

 Started in 2012, the Just Food Farm is where people and projects come together to model and inspire small-scale, viable agriculture businesses and initiatives in the Ottawa region.
-Based on a farmstead in the Ottawa Greenbelt on the west side of Blackburn Hamlet, the Just Food Farm is ideally situated on the #94 bus route and bike paths, with a unique network of pathways that make exploring the varied activities a pleasure.
-It is between a residential area and the ecologically protected Green’s Creek so that we can demonstrate that agriculture can flourish in both of these contexts.
+Located on a 150 acre farmstead in the Ottawa Greenbelt on the west side of Blackburn Hamlet, the Just Food Farm is ideally situated on the #94 bus route and bike paths, with a unique network of pathways that make exploring the varied activities a pleasure.
+It is between a residential area and the ecologically protected Green’s Creek, allowing us to demonstrate that agriculture can flourish in this context.
 The site of the old NCC tree nursery, we are maintaining the windbreaks and will introduce edible trees, maintaining the beauty of the area.

 Just Food Farm Promotes